-- Forge Connections - The City should create and support the social, physical, and policy infrastructure to connect residents with one another, other neighborhoods, and local institutions.
-Examples include buses from the Senior Center to shows at Rindge; creating zoning that aligns with resident interests, such as allowing outdoor bars and dance parties; promoting more ice cream trucks; and hosting more neighborhood-level and citywide events like the Cambridge Dance Party, Pecha-Kucha events, soup kitchen events, block parties, street parties, and yard sales.
-The City could provide small grants to help people organize these events.
-The City could identify best practices from other communities and replicate promising ones. - In particular, the City should work to connect students at local universities with more permanent residents. - The City should promote the value of diversity in its schools for children from daycare programs to high school. - Strong social networks play a central role in personal wellness.
+- The city should create and support the social, physical, and policy infrastructure to connect residents with one another, other neighborhoods, and local institutions.
+Examples include buses from the Senior Center to shows at Rindge; creating zoning that aligns with resident interests, such as allowing outdoor bars and dance parties; promoting more ice cream trucks; and hosting more neighborhood-level and city-wide events like the Cambridge Dance Party, PechaKucha events, soup kitchen events, block parties, street parties, and yardsales.
+The city could provide small grants to help people organize these events.
+The city could identify best practices from other communities and replicate promising ones. - In particular, the city should work to connect students at local universities with more permanent residents. - The city should promote the value of diversity in its schools for children from daycare programs to high school. - Strong social networks play a central role in personal wellness.
 Strategies to connect residents should empower people to help one another and could involve the use of online platforms such as Nextdoor.com.
 Make it easy for the community to organize by providing residents with access to neighborhood email groups.
 Rebrand and rethink what and how community centers function (younger generations think that community centers sound stale).
-The City could consider partnering with more businesses and events that are seen by younger generations to serve the role of a community gathering spot. - Preserve Community - The plan should address the declining number of families and children in the city, support intergenerational communities, and prevent intergenerational divisions.
-Rising economic inequality is at the heart of communal disruption, with Cambridge polarizing due to the economic divergence of its residents accompanied by increased costs of living. - It is important to maintain livability through social-cultural resource, to identify what aspects of Cambridge have value for residents, and to clarify this with a mission statement for the plan. - Promote Diversity Creating a community comprised of people from various races, religions, gender identities, cultures, and ethnicities could improve the quality of life for Cambridge residents.
-It is important that the diverse perspectives of the city all feed into the planning process.
-The City needs to intentionally work towards diversity with specific and clear goals.
-Jobs, libraries, and schools can also be used to promote diversity. - Encourage Social Rehabilitation The City needs to address local drug and alcohol addiction.
-These problems are especially visible around Harvard and Central Squares.
-The high cost of housing also contributes to homelessness.
+The city could consider partnering with more businesses and events that are seen by younger generations to serve the role of a community gathering spot.